Frédéric Weis

 Frédéric Weis (born 22 June 1977) is a French former professional basketball player.
+Despite being a first-round NBA draft pick, he never played professionally in North America.

 Professional career

 During his pro career, Weis played with Unicaja Málaga and Iurbentia Bilbao of the Spanish ACB League, PAOK Thessaloniki in the Greek League, and Limoges in the French League.
-On 28 January 2009 Iurbentia Bilbao waived him, after he missed 3 games in a row, due to his health, and on 13 February he signed with ViveMenorca.
+On 28 January 2009, Iurbentia Bilbao waived him after he missed three games due to his health, and on 13 February he signed with ViveMenorca.

+In March 2011, he announced his retirement.

+NBA

-He was drafted by the New York Knicks, with the 15th pick in the first round, of the 1999 NBA draft, but he did not sign with them, and never played in the NBA.
-The draft pick angered many Knicks fans, because Ron Artest, who had grown up in Queens, New York, and played for St. John's University, was still available.
-Artest was taken with the next pick by the Chicago Bulls.
-Weis took part in the NBA Summer League, and then declined to sign a rookie contract, being convinced by his agent - who was also a minority owner of Weis's team, Limoges - to return to France.
+Weis was selected by the New York Knicks with the 15th overall pick of the 1999 NBA draft.
+His selection angered many Knicks fans as Ron Artest, who had grown up in Queens, New York and played for St. John's University, was still available.
+Artest would be selected with the next pick by the Chicago Bulls.

+Weis took part in the NBA Summer League and then declined to sign a rookie contract, being convinced by his agent - who was also a minority owner of Weis's team, Limoges - to return to France.
 Weis ended up never playing in an NBA game, later stating that in spite of his interest in going to North America, the Knicks never directly contacted him about returning.
-On 29 August 2008 Weis's draft rights were traded from the New York Knicks, to the Houston Rockets, for Patrick Ewing Jr. In March 2011 he announced his retirement.
+On 29 August 2008 the Knicks traded Weis's draft rights to the Houston Rockets for Patrick Ewing Jr.